 - Olive You!: And Other Valentine Knock-Knock Jokes You’ll A-Door.
 This is one we already had and I LOVE it.
 I’m definitely the “Knock Knock” grandma!
 My grandchildren know I’ll “knock knock” joke with them for the longest time and we have such a good time laughing over each one.
 This little book is full of fun “knock knock” jokes you and your grandchildren will truly “a-door!”

-It's probably too late to send any Valentine books by media mail if your grandkids live a long distance away.
-The next best thing might be to take advantage of the Post Office's flat-rate priority option.
+Speaking of long distance grandkids, it’s probably too late to send any Valentine books by media mail.
+The next best thing might be to take advantage of the Post Office’s flat-rate priority option.
 I try to save up a bunch of things I might be sending for the next holiday or special occasion.
 Then I pack in as many things as I can possibly squish into the box and usually end up saving money based on the weight.
-It's a great help to Sandwich Generation grandparents, that's for sure!
+It’s a great help to Sandwich Generation grandparents, that’s for sure! 🙂